agentifyanchor/blog/content/posts/2025-01-05-optimize-python-development-with-docker.md

 ![](/images/post1/im5.png)

-Next, we can choose the version of Python we want to use.
-We can select any version we’re comfortable with.
+We’ll be prompted to choose the Python version for your container.
+Pick any version you’re comfortable with (we’ll go with `Python 3.12 bullseye`).

 ![](/images/post1/im6.png)